 On the radio last night, I heard a talk-show host say I hope there’s lots of laughter at YOUR house this holiday weekend.
 Lots of laughter?
 Was she kidding?
 Does she know that it’s MEMORIAL DAY?
 It’s a solemn holiday, not a holiday to plan a pool party and rationalize drinking a couple of six-packs at the neighbor’s late on Sunday night because we don’t have to go to work on Monday morning.

 The host’s wishes for a good time this holiday weekend were, I have to say, typical of the kinds of sentiments I’ve heard uttered on this particular holiday for years.
-Paul wrote about this same topic, but I felt compelled to also share my experiences with holiday well wishers, whether they be insane, insensitive, or just plain stupid.
+Paul wrote about this same topic, but I felt compelled to also share my experiences with holiday well wishers.

 I can’t wait for someone to ask me whether I had a barbecue or went to any parties this weekend so that I can reply with No, I stayed home and wept for all of the brave soldiers who gave their lives while doing the job that people like me would never do.